ayuspathak/PN-Guidance-Interceptor-Missile-Simulation-with-Matlab-Simulink/README.md

 `build_6dof_interceptor.m` is the main script.
 Running it in MATLAB creates the `Interceptor6DOF` Simulink model, connects the blocks, sets the solver configuration, and saves the model as `Interceptor6DOF.slx` in the current MATLAB folder.

-The script was written around modern MATLAB/Simulink APIs and is intended to be used with MATLAB releases around R2021b or newer.

 ## Model notes

 The simulation uses the NED (North-East-Down) frame for the inertial position and target geometry, with body-axis states for the vehicle dynamics.